RitterD/RealTime-UDP-Communication-with-Simulink-and-Python/README.md

-# sending-receiving-data-using-RealTime-UDP
+# Introduction
-Sending and Receiving Data with RealTime UDP using Matlab/Simulink with the Desktop RealTime Toolbox and Python on a RaspberryPi
+This project is used to set up a real time communication between a Simulinkmodel and a RaspberryPi using UDP as transport protocol.